-First of all, we want to thank the Mayor and Council of Salado for once again granting us use of Pace Park for our Salado Eggfest on March 16th, the day before St Patricks Day.
+First of all, we want to thank the Mayor and Council of Salado for once again granting us use of Pace Park for our Annual Salado Eggfest in Mid-March around St Patricks Day.
 We promised to abide by the rules regarding safety and personal responsibility as good citizens, as well as keeping the area clean and undamaged.

 No Glass Allowed